guerrinoservices/influencer-opportunity-finder/EULA.md

 - We do not warrant compatibility with all systems

 ### 3.3 Third-Party Platform Risks
-THE SOFTWARE AUTOMATES INTERACTIONS WITH THIRD-PARTY PLATFORMS.
+THE SOFTWARE ASSISTS YOU IN CHECKING ELIGIBILITY ON THIRD-PARTY PLATFORMS.
 YOU ACKNOWLEDGE THAT:
-- **Automation may violate third-party terms of service**
+- **You must comply with all third-party terms of service**
-- **You may face account suspension, termination, or bans**
+- **You may face account suspension, termination, or bans if you violate platform policies**
 - **We are not responsible for any such consequences**
 - You are solely responsible for ensuring compliance with platform policies
+- All actions are user-initiated and you control how the software is used

 ---